-"To claim payment (part or full), the Seller shall submit the bill(s) along with the relevant documents within \\\\\ days from the completion of the activity/ supply."
+"To claim payment (part or full), the Seller shall submit the bill(s) along with the relevant documents within days from the completion of the activity/ supply."
 (Lab should mention the no. of days and the activity from which the counting will start)

 - 7.3.9 Payment Terms: Payment terms are of great importance to both Buyer and Seller as the cost of finance plays a very important role in deciding the cost of an item or service being contracted for.
 RFP should clearly state the terms of payment including stage payment/ advance payment, if any, as well as the mode of payment.
-The payment terms should normally be in accordance with the options given in RFP as any change of payment terms offered by the Bidders differ from the options given in the RFP, DCF technique may be utilized for LI determination.
-The standard text of this clause is as under: - a) For Indigenous Seller: The payment will be made as per the following terms, on production of the requisite documents: - (i) 100% payment within 30 days after receipt, satisfactory installation and acceptance of stores/equipment in good condition or the date of receipt of b) For Foreign Seller:
+The payment terms should normally be in accordance with the options given in RFP as any change of payment terms specified in the RFP can alter L1 determination.
+In case where the payment terms offered by the bidders differ from the options given in the RFP, DCF technique may be utilized for LI determination.
+The standard text of this clause is as under: - a) For Indigenous Seller: The payment will be made as per the following terms, on production of the requisite documents: - (i) 100% payment within 30 days after receipt, satisfactory installation and acceptance of stores/equipment in good condition or the date of receipt of the bill whichever is later.